 You need to develop an EPA plan to test competence against your occupational standard.
 Although it is the third stage, you can develop and submit it alongside your occupational standard or develop it once this has been agreed.

-This section takes you through the requirements for EPA, how to develop a plan, using the online template and submitting it and supporting evidence that may be required.
+This section takes you through the requirements for EPA, how to develop a plan, using the apprenticeship builder and submitting it and supporting evidence that may be required.

-Each apprenticeship is allocated to one of 15 funding bands.
+The Department for Education has recently published an updated funding band structure for apprenticeships.
+This will apply for all apprenticeships starting from 1 August 2018.
+Each apprenticeship is allocated to one of 30 funding bands.
 We make a funding band recommendation to the Secretary of State for Education, who takes the final decision.
+For starts on apprenticeship standards before 1 August 2018, the previous 15 band structure will apply.

 When we agree your occupational proposal, we will advise you of our ‘initial funding band allocation.’
 If you think the initial funding band is not right, you can provide evidence using our funding evidence forms when you submit your EPA plan.
 We will consider this evidence, alongside other factors, when we make our ‘final funding band recommendation.'